League of the Empire

-League of the Empire, often referred to as "League of Empire" was a British organisation with branches throughout the British Empire, with the aim of inculcating patriotic feelings, and was successful in inaugurating Empire Day, on 24 May, prior to 1901 celebrated as the Queen's Birthday.
+League of the Empire, often referred to as "League of Empire" was a British organisation established in 1901 with branches throughout the British Empire, with the aim of inculcating patriotic feelings.
+It was successful in inaugurating Empire Day, on 24 May, prior to 1901 celebrated as the Queen's Birthday.
 The object of the league was stated as "... to inspire personal and active interest in the Empire as a whole, and to promote educational and friendly intercommunication between its different parts (1) through the teaching of Imperial history and conditions by means of public and school lectures; (2) through the furtherance of such training as shall make members efficient citizens in whatever part of the Empire they may be called upon to live; and (3) through the supplying to the youth of the Empire a common bond of literary intercourse by means of a magazine, or by means of written correspondence, member with member, or school with school."